gabrielalao/gabrielalao/README.md

 ## Full-Stack Engineer

-Experienced Fullstack Engineer with a Bachelors degree in Computer Science.
-Currently employed at Toptal, where I have demonstrated proficiency in developing high-quality software solutions and collaborating with cross-functional teams.
+Experienced Fullstack Engineer with proficiency in developing high-quality software solutions and collaborating with cross-functional teams.
 Skilled in JavaScript, HTML, CSS, TypeScript, Go, Python, SQL, Dart, GraphQL, Sass, PHP, Solidity, WASM, Python 3, HTML5, CSS3 and Java; with a passion for continuous learning and staying up-to-date with emerging technologies.

 ## Work History :